PSVL/DoorGym/README.md

 ## Clone repo and Docker

-I released docker images for developers that can modify other packages on this and compile by yourself.
+I released docker images that can modify other packages on this and compile by yourself.

 ### Step1.
 Clone repo